AkaCoder404/Poster-frontend/README.md

 # Poster Session

-Frontend for poster session sign up page for the international congress of basic science.
+Frontend for poster session sign up page for the International Congress of Basic Science.
 Built using react.

 ## Installation and Setup
-Use nvm and run nvm use
+Use nvm to set up environment
 ```
 nvm use
 ```